q3769/chunk4j/README.md

 ```

 On the stitcher side, a group has to gather all the previously chopped chunks before the original data blob represented
-by this group can be stitched together and restored.
+by this group can be stitched back together and restored.

 #### Usage example: